Taste the Rainbow: 25 Food and Beverage Brands Supporting Pride

 All through June, proceeds from Curio's Everything Rainbow spice are being donated to the National Center for Transgender Equality.

-The flavorful blend includes sesame, nigella, sumac, turmeric, fennel, chile flakes, sunflower oil, sea salt, and blue cornflower for an earthy, tart touch perfect for salads, hummus and other meals.
+The flavorful blend includes sesame, nigella, sumac, turmeric, fennel, chile flakes, sunflower oil, sea salt and blue cornflower for an earthy, tart touch.
+It['s perfect for salads, hummus and other meals.

-Absolut is once again releasing its Absolut Rainbow bottle, but the longtime ally has also launched Out & Open, an initiative aimed at helped to preserve LGBTQ bars and restaurants.
+Absolut is once again releasing its Absolut Rainbow bottle, but the longtime ally has also launched Out & Open, an initiative aimed at helping to preserve LGBTQ bars and restaurants.

 For every listen to an Absolut Out & Open story through June 30, 2022, Absolut will add $1 to its $175,000 donation to the National LGBT Chamber of Commerce, up to $200,000.